-$$\nu_1 = 0, \ \nu_2 = 5\iota_2, \ \Gamma_1 = I_2, \ \Gamma_2 = I_2 + \iota_2\iota'2,$$ and mixing probabilities 0.25 and 0.45 for the first two components.
-Finally, as an example of a bivariate non-Gaussian distribution which cannot be expressed as a finite mixture we simulate two independent (standardised) univariate skew normals with a skewness parameter such that its skewness and kurtosis coefficients are -0.85 and 3.71, respectively (see Azzalini (1985) for details).
+Finally, in the bivariate case, we first consider a mixture of two asymmetric bivariate Student t's with the same means, variances and mixing probability as under the null, but with shape parameters $\eta_1 = \eta_2 = 1/16$, and $\beta_1 = \beta_2 = -(1,1)'$ (see again Mencía and Sentana (2012) for details).3 In addition, we consider a discrete mixture of three normals with and mixing probabilities 0.25 and 0.45 for the first two components.
+Finally, as an example of a bivariate non-Gaussian distribution which cannot be expressed as a Gaussian mixture with a finite number of components we simulate two independent (standardised) univariate skew normals with a skewness parameter such that its skewness and kurtosis coefficients are -0.85 and 3.71, respectively (see Azzalini (1985) for details).
+Once again, this alternative can be regarded as an example of a distribution in which there are fewer components than in the estimated model, but those components are not Gaussian.
 Figures 2b-d show the corresponding pdfs while in Figures 2f-h we report their contours (solid lines) as well as those of the Gaussian mixtures of two components that best match those densities in the usual Kullback-Leibler sense (dashed lines).
 The rejections rates displayed in Panel C of Table 3 indicate that the IM test is also able to detect deviations from the null in all these bivariate experiments.
-As can be seen, the highest power is obtained when the alternative
+As can be seen, the highest power is obtained when the alternative is a mixture of three normals and the lowest under the bivariate skew normal alternative.
+In addition, power is always quite close to one for the larger sample size.